-(6) The offences committed under this Sub-title shall not be liable to punishment if the offender was compelled thereto by another person where the provisions of article 33(b) do not apply.
+(6) The offences committed under this sub-title shall not be liable to punishment if the offender was compelled thereto by another person where the provisions of article 33(b) do not apply.

-(7) The provisions of article 14 of the Immigration Act shall not apply until the lapse of thirty days from the date that the Principal Immigration Officer has reasonable grounds to believe that the person concerned is a victim of any of the offences under this Sub-title.
+(7) The provisions of article 14 of the Immigration Act shall not apply until the lapse of thirty days from the date that the Principal Immigration Officer has reasonable grounds to believe that the person concerned is a victim of any of the offences under this sub-title.

 (8) The provisions of articles 13 and 14 of the White Slave Traffic (Suppression) Ordinance, shall, mutatis mutandis, apply.
+Exemption for acts under compulsion.